ztyyLV/web-twain-docs/getstarted/platform-v16.1.1.md

 ## ActiveX browsers

-ActiveX browsers refers to Internet Explorer 9 ~ 11.
+ActiveX browsers refers to Internet Explorer 8 and 9.
 They are not included in the above lists.
-By default, IE 10 ~ 11 runs in HTML5 mode.
-Setting the global API `Dynamsoft.WebTwainEnv.IfUseActiveXForIE10Plus` to true can turn ActiveX mode on in IE 10 ~ 11.

 ## Browsers on mobile devices